 Synopsis: Black Mirror is an anthology series that taps into our collective unease with the modern world, with each stand-alone episode a sharp, suspenseful tale exploring themes of contemporary techno-paranoia.
 Without questioning it, technology has transformed all aspects of our lives; in every home; on every desk; in every palm – a plasma screen; a monitor; a Smartphone – a Black Mirror reflecting our 21st Century existence back at us.
 The series is created and written by Charlie Brooker, and executive produced by Brooker and Annabel Jones.

-Dispatches from Elsewhere
+Dispatches from Elsewhere (The Roku Channel)